RichardLitt/rynclark.github.io/_posts/2014-02-17-getting-started-with-react.md

 # Conclusion

 React is a super easy framework to get into.
-It's simplistic API allows you to quickly make your components without any thought of manipulating the DOM or doing complex operations for repeating lists, etc. If you need any help at all, feel free to tweet me <a href="http://twitter.com/rynclark" target="_blank">@rynclark</a>.
+Its simplistic API allows you to quickly make your components without any thought of manipulating the DOM or doing complex operations for repeating lists, etc. If you need any help at all, feel free to tweet me <a href="http://twitter.com/rynclark" target="_blank">@rynclark</a>.
 Thanks for reading!